Sri170303/Basic-JavaScript/03_Advanced JS Functions/README.md

 ```

 Can this be done by introducing block scope? **No.**
 Their will be scope conflicts and the part that we think needs to stay as blocked scope can change to global scope.
+Here is a situation where conflicts can occur:
 [Code](./withoutIIFE.js)

 We can understand this better after scoping mechanism in JS is covered.